avasdao/nexajs/packages/Market/README.md

-# NexaJS Markets
+# NexaJS Market

 ### Access to ALL of Nexa's exchange partners in one place.

-The Markets package is used to connect and trade with cryptocurrency exchanges and payment processing services worldwide.
+The `Market` package is used to connect and trade with cryptocurrency exchanges and payment processing services worldwide.
 It provides quick access to market data for storage, analysis, visualization, indicator development, algorithmic trading, strategy backtesting, bot programming, and related software engineering.

 ![CCXT Markets Ani](./assets/ccxt-markets-ani.gif)